 All drugs and supplements come with risks.
 Click on the links to learn more about the potential side effects of taking these drugs.

 I decided not to take B17 (amygdalin) after reading about potential side effects, including cyanide toxicity.
 Ivermectin is not FDA-approved for treating cancer, and fenbendazole is not FDA-approved for treating human diseases, but is used to treat animal parasites.
+Both have the potential for dangerous side effects, especially at higher doses.

+Oral methylene blue is not FDA approved to treat any condition.
 In addition, methylene blue is contraindicated in individuals with a common inherited enzyme deficiency, G6PD deficiency, due to the risk of hemolytic anemia and methemoglobinemia.

 I’m encouraged